scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 shaped like a donut.
 Confined like this, there is no possibility for an uncontrolled chain reaction.
 If a significant amount of plasma would leak out of the vessel, the accompanying temperature drop would stop any fusion reactions.
-At the same time there are only a few grams of plasma confined and it does not have enough stored energy to cause damages other than to the structure of the confinement vessel.
+At the same time there are only a few grams of plasma confined and it does not have enough stored energy to cause damage other than to the structure of the confinement vessel.

 The best performing plasma confinement devices, tokamaks, have a toroidal shape, similar to a donut.